 Combining art and community service, students are paired with "kids at risk" from the greater Brockton area to create projects in photography, video, collage, drawing and sculpture.
-Workshops are conducted by experts in adolescent counseling and juvenile criminal justice.
-Students with an interest not only in art, but in Sociology, Psychology, Art Therapy, and Education, are encouraged to participate.
+Workshops are conducted by experts in

 FA 311 PHOTOGRAPHY II

 This course emphasizes the increased development of a personal vision, refinement of technical skills, and investigation of film processing and darkroom procedures.
 Exposure to contemporary trends and historical traditions through museum/gallery visits deepen understanding of the medium as a means for creative expression.
 Student provides camera, film, and photography paper.
 Prerequisite: FA 210 or consent of Instructor.